-If a student is unable to complete the program within one of the aforementioned time periods, the individual will not be eligible to receive the original credential (i.e., bachelor's degree).
+If a student is unable to complete the program within one of the aforementioned time periods, the individual will be dismissed from the University and will not be eligible to receive the original credential (i.e., Bachelor's degree).

 2. Required Minimum Completion Percentage